-With the advent of the smartphone, potential solutions to common problems increased dramatically.
+With the invention of the smartphone, potential solutions to common problems increased dramatically.
 No longer cut off from the world, the human race realizes a level of connection to one another far greater than ever in history.
 Information of all sorts is right at our fingertips, and that includes an extensive library of essentially every song recorded in modern history.
 With all that data out there, it can be daunting to decide how best to use that library to find the information you need.
-Music ID apps like Shazam paved the way for sound recognition software.
-Instead of forcing a user to search manually through a labyrinth of song data, the app generates a unique fingerprint of the recorded clip, and compares it to a database of similarly generated fingerprints for each song in the library.
-The service was first launched in the UK in 2002, but was popularized later when it was brought to the iPhone in the US.
-Soon after others came along to try to get in on the budding market of music recognition.

 How It Works